 Before you begin, it can be helpful to think about which stitches you want to use in your design.
 After all, samplers are a perfect place to practice stitching and then display your work!

 - Which stitches do you want to learn or show off?
 Make a list of them.
-These 15 stitches are a great place to start.
+The basic embroidery stitches are a great place to start.

 - What do the stitches look like?
 Are they all lines?
 All scattered stitches?
 A mix of things?
 Paying attention to this will help you plan out the sampler.